frontendbabel/frontendbabel.github.com/src/documents/articles/developing-cross-browser-extensions.html.md

 `tools` is a place for building utils.

 The build runs with [gulp](http://gulpjs.com/), a "reconsidered" build system under NodeJS.
-I recommend to intall node if you are not using it yet, you will be able to enjoy a all the profiets of npm world.
+I recommend to intall node if you are not using it yet, you will be able to enjoy all the profits of the npm world.

 ### Platform-dependent code

-To begin with the most improrant, if you are staring a new project or want to adapt another one, you should clearly understand what are the needed platform-dependent calls and place them into a dedicated module.
+To begin with the most important: if you are staring a new project or want to adapt another one, you should clearly understand what are the needed platform-dependent calls and place them into a dedicated module.

-In my case there was only one such a call - getting our resourse URL from inside the app (here they are images).
+In my case there was only one such call: getting our resourse URL from inside the app (here they are images).
 So I had a separate `browser.js` file.

 ```js